Charles Hubert Le Blond: Bishop of St. Joseph

-On July 21, 1933, Le Blond was appointed the fourth Bishop of St. Joseph, Missouri, by Pope Pius XI.
-He received his episcopal consecration on September 21, 1933, from Bishop Joseph Schrembs, with Bishops James A. McFadden and Thomas O'Reilly serving as co-consecrators.
-He took an interest in welfare work in the city, and was active in the annual Community Chest campaigns.
+On July 21, 1933, Le Blond was appointed the fourth bishop of St. Joseph by Pope Pius XI.
+He received his episcopal consecration on September 21, 1933, from Bishop Joseph Schrembs, with Bishops James A. McFadden and Thomas O'Reilly serving as co-consecrators at the Cathedral of Saint John the Evangelist.
+Le Blond took an interest in welfare work in the city, and was active in the annual Community Chest campaigns.
 During his tenure as bishop, the number of priests in the diocese increased by 30%, and the Catholic population of the diocese increased by more than 3,000.
 Due to his failing health, he received Bishop John Cody as a coadjutor bishop in 1954 to manage the daily affairs of the diocese.

 Retirement and legacy

-After governing the diocese for twenty-three years, Le Blond resigned as Bishop of St. Joseph on August 24, 1956.
+After governing the diocese for twenty-three years, Le Blond resigned as bishop of St. Joseph on August 24, 1956.
 Following his resignation, the Diocese of St. Joseph was merged with the Diocese of Kansas City to create the Diocese of Kansas City-St. Joseph.

 Charles Le Blond died on December 30, 1958, at St. Joseph's Hospital in St. Joseph, Missouri, at age 75.
 Bishop LeBlond High School in St. Joseph is named in his honor.